Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 In their time of desperation, the one player who has worn a Mariners uniform longer than anyone else on the field and has never played a game past the regular season, allowed his team to dream for another day and added a few more fans to the growing contingent who want the organization to bring him back for another season.

-When it seemed like the Mariners were trending toward a disastrous four-game sweep, Kyle Seager smashed a two-run homer in the bottom of the seventh inning, providing the difference in the Mariners’ much-needed 4-3 win over the Kansas City Royals.
+When it seemed like the Mariners were trending toward a disastrous four-game sweep, Kyle Seager smashed a two-run homer in the bottom of the seventh inning, providing the difference in the Mariners’ much-needed 4-3 win over the Kansas City Royals at T-Mobile Park.

 With the Red Sox (75-57) blowing a 4-0 lead and losing 7-5 to Cleveland, the Mariners (70-61) stopped losing ground and trimmed a game off the lead.
 Seattle is now 4.5 games back for the second wild card.